vfarcic/devops26/manuscript/02-intro.md

 At this point, `jx` will try to deduce your Git name and email.
 If it fails to do so, it'll ask you for that info.

-Once the cluster is up-and-running and configured, `jx` will install `tiller` (Helm server) since that is the preferred mechanism for installing and upgrading applications in Kubernetes.
+Once the cluster is up-and-running and configured, `jx` will install `tiller` (Helm server) since that is currently the preferred mechanism for installing and upgrading applications in Kubernetes.

 The next in line is Ingress.
 The process will try to find it inside the `kube-system` Namespace.
-If it's not there (as it isn't), it'll ask you whether you'd like to install it.
+If it's not there (and it shouldn't be at this point), it'll ask you whether you'd like to install it.
 Type `y` or merely press the enter key since that is the default answer.
 You'll notice that we'll use the default answers for all the subsequent questions, since they are sensible and provide a set of best practices.

-Once we chose to install Ingress, the process proceeded and installed it through a Helm chart.
+Once we chose to install Ingress, the process installs it through a Helm chart.
 As a result, Ingress will create a load balancer that will provide an entry point into the cluster.

 Once the load balancer is created, `jx` will use its hostname to deduce its IP.